google/graphicsfuzz/docs/glsl-fuzz-develop.md

 receives shaders from our server application (`glsl-server`) and runs them on a device using [Amber](https://github.com/google/amber).

+#### Desktop

 For testing Linux, Windows, and Mac devices, build Amber according to the [documentation](https://github.com/google/amber) and add the `amber` binary to your `PATH`.

+> The build instructions assume a Bash shell.
+> On Windows, you can use the Git Bash shell, but you may need to use
+> a "Command Prompt for Visual Studio" to execute the CMake commands
+> so that the Visual Studio C++ compiler is found.
+> Note that CMake 3.7+ is recommended for automatic discovery of
+> an installed Vulkan SDK.

+#### Android

 For Android,
 follow the [documentation](https://github.com/google/amber) to build the plain Android native executable, `amber_ndk`, and push it to